NotQuiteLoona/Currencies/README.md

 Doesn't show matches for ECB currencies, so you won't get duplicated results with both Unit Converter and this plugin enabled.

-Exchange rates are updated either on KRunner restart/plugin reload, or if daily.
+Exchange rates are updated either on KRunner restart/plugin reload, or daily.

 [**Supported currencies list here.**](https://www.exchangerate-api.com/docs/supported-currencies)